 Search, browse and watch a collection of over 40,000 videos from California Newsreel, Ken Burns, PBS, Films for the Humanities and more.
-The Library's subscription expands to all disciplines beginning February 1, 2021.
-Records will be added to the catalog later this spring.
+The Library's subscription expanded to all disciplines on February 1, 2021.
+Records are now in the catalog.

 Merrimack currently has available a small collection of popular documentaries.
 To request a Kanopy video, you can look up the video at this site and submit a filled in request form, or contact Frances Nilsson or your liaison.

 Kanopy is NOT the only distributor offering streaming video.
 See "McQuade's Streaming Collections" box above and additional info on this guide.
 You may also go to the Library's Databases A-Z List and see list of media here.

 Is the film I want to include in my course available for streaming?

 Most films are searchable in our online catalog.
 Librarians can double-check or are happy to search for particular titles for you.